wrightwriter/lwjgl-3-vlcj-5-interop/README.md

 `System.setProperty("jna.library.path", "path-to-binaries");` or with this JRE command line: `-Djna.library.path=path-to-binaries`

 # Process
-> Initialize main glfw window.
+> Initialize main  glfw window / gl context.

-> Initialize second hidden glfw window.
+> Initialize second hidden glfw window / gl context.

 > Run the video through vlcj.

-> Every frame copy the texture back from vlcj.
+> Every frame copy the texture back from vlcj to the secondary context.

 > Use the texture in your renderer.